-Jennifer Hudson Upset That Kelsea Ballerini Is Joining ‘The Voice’ According To ‘Radar Online’
+Jennifer Hudson Upset That Kelsea Ballerini Is Joining ‘The Voice,’ According To ‘Radar Online’

 “Jennifer doesn’t really get along with anyone and she is continuing to cause a disturbance.
 She is also very opinionated when it came to the new hire,” the source shared.

 And this isn’t the first time that Hudson has been the subject of controversy on the show.
 As the Inquisitr shared last month, Jennifer Hudson is reportedly a “nightmare” to work with.
-On her previous season of the show, both other coaches and the filming crew reported that Hudson was a diva and this season, it’s the same exact story.
-In fact, in insider shared that there was a ton of disagreement as to whether or not to even bring Hudson back to the show.
+On her previous season of the show, both other coaches and the filming crew reported that Hudson was a diva and this season it’s the same exact story.
+In fact, an insider shared that there was a ton of disagreement as to whether or not to even bring Hudson back to the show.

 “There was already a ton of disagreement at the executive level on whether or not to bring back Jennifer.
 Everyone is aware that she was rehired to bring ratings and that there is really no one on staff that enjoys being around her.”